moliver28/research-handbook/content/handbook/product/ux/ux-showcase.md

 - Ask people to share their questions after a section of your story.
 - It’s normal to have anxiety when everyone is looking at you.
 Remember: We’re here to support each other, not to judge each other.

-For more presentation tips, see the [communication handbook page](/handbook/communication/#presentations).
+For more tips, see the [communication handbook page](/handbook/communication/#presentations).

 ## Hosting